pwener/triangle-map-gen/README.md

 ## Algorithm

-1. Choose n triangles
+1. Choose n iterations
 2. Generate one random point
-3. Decide where go
+3. Decide 2 places where go:
-	- 3.1.
-Choose one of six places that will be a triangle vertex
+	- Choose one of six places that will be a triangle vertex
-4. Have space to this point?
+	- Have space to this point?
-	- 4.1.
-No
+		- No
 		-	Go to another point:
-	- 4.2.
-Yes
+		- Yes
-		- Move
+		-	Move and save has node
-5. Run all steps below the first step with n times
+4. Run n times

 # Results